8 Ways To Prevent Snoring Naturally

 Sleeping on your back will increase the likelihood of snoring.
 WebMD says, ‘Lying on your back makes the base of your tongue and soft palate collapse to the back wall of your throat, causing a vibrating sound during sleep’.
 Sleeping on your side will help to stop this as it will keep the airways unobstructed.

-It may sound strange, but giving your mouth and tongue a good workout can help you stop snoring.
-Health experts at Everyday Roots say, ‘Making the muscles in your tongue and throat stronger can help reduce snoring because it decreases the chance of them slipping limply backwards when you rest’.
+It may sound strange, but giving your mouth and tongue a good workout can help you stop snoring naturally.
+Health experts at Everyday Roots say, ‘Making the muscles in your tongue and throat stronger can help reduce snoring because it decreases the chance of them slipping limply backward when you rest’.
 There are a few simple daily exercises you can try:

 Doing these simple exercises will strengthen the muscles within your mouth.
 This means that when your mouth is relaxed while sleeping, your tongue is less likely to droop back and block your airway.

-You should avoid drinking alcohol for at least two hours before bed.
+You should avoid drinking alcohol for at least two hours before bed to prevent snoring.
 Alcohol can cause the muscles in your throat to relax more than usual, which will mean they are more likely to obstruct your airways.
 Their relaxed state can also make the muscles vibrate more, which worsens the snoring.

 The Sleep School says that ‘nasal congestion and inflammation caused by allergies is a common cause of snoring’.